Brad14t/30-Day-SOC-Challenge/README.md

 * Installed Sysmon on Windows server, and started to look at logs and noticing potential bad logs via event codes.

+**Ingest Sysmon and Windows Logs into Elastic Search**

+* Allow for Windows Defender and Sysom Logs to be ingested by Elasticsearch for easy detection and hunting.

 # Elastic Server Setup

 First I need a cloud enviorment, I use VULTUR due to the free $300.